NEWBORN SESSION PLANNING

 Clothing for baby

-Though baby will be mostly uncovered in a simple diaper cover or blanket for most of the session, I do like to photograph baby in a onesie (this could be white, grey, pink, or a subtle pattern–just avoid words or logos), and for winter babies an outfit with long sleeves and/or pants is fine for family portraits, just keep your baby’s feet uncovered.
-Please choose your smallest baby clothes–some newborn clothes are larger than others, and they are much too big for even average-weight newborns.
+You may choose to dress baby in a simple outfit or onesie.
+Try to choose very tiny newborn clothing!
+Size 0-3, and even some newborn clothing, can fit too loose for a photo shoot, even on a larger newborn.
+Baby may be uncovered in a simple diaper cover or blanket for some of your session if you like, but I do like to photograph baby in a onesie (this could be white, grey, pink, or a subtle pattern–just avoid words or logos) with little shorts or bloomers, and for winter babies an outfit with long sleeves and/or pants is fine for family portraits, just keep your baby’s feet uncovered.

 Clothing for you